Engaged, Healthy & Active Community

 - Initiative 1.5: Invest in playground safety surfacing, sunshade structures, and other amenity features in our parks and along our greenways.

-2. Build partnerships to complement a board offering of events and programming.
+2. Build partnerships to complement a broad offering of events and programming.

 - Initiative 2.1: Establish a formal volunteer to provide assistance at the town program events, special service days, and town volunteer efforts.